thegworld/gtx-browser/components/omnibox/bug-triage.md

 If the bug isn’t clear, or the desired outcome is unclear, please apply the label *Needs-Feedback* and courteously ask for clarification.
-This is appropriate both for external bug filers, Chromium developers on other teams, or Googlers.
+This is appropriate both for external bug filers, GTx Browser developers on other teams, or Googlers.
 The label is merely an indication that this bug needs information from someone outside the team in order to make progress.
 It’s also an indication that someone on the team needs to follow-up if feedback is not